Harper College offices will be closed Monday, September 2 in observance of Labor Day.

 Excellent, experienced instructors along with the combination of classroom and clinical experiences allow the student move into the profession prepared for real-world situations.

-Classes are small to allow students individual attention.
+Classes are small to allow time for individualized attention.
 In lab classes we maintain a maximum student:teacher ratio of 14:1 to ensure students can receive individual support and instruction throughout their educational journey.
-Throughout the entire training our faculty members prioritize the students' learning and help them get ready for a career as a successful massage therapist.
+Throughout the entire training, our faculty members prioritize the students' learning and help prepare them for a successful career as a Licensed Massage Therapist.

 We offer a full-time day program which meets four days per week and a part-time program that meets 2-3 weekday evenings and a full day on Saturday.
 The full-time program can typically be completed in less than one year, while the part-time program can be completed in roughly 17-months.
 Graduates are prepared to sit for the licensure exam used by Illinois and most other states, the Massage and Bodywork Licensing Exam (MBLEx), as well as the highest credential in the field, Board Certification for Therapeutic Massage and Bodywork (BCTMB).